Connector for Microsoft Exchange - Authentication - Kerberos

 -

-The users in your Active Directory must be correspondingly entered to Intrexx.
+The users from your Active Directory must be created in Intrexx accordingly.
 You can also easily import users.
-Please ensure that at least one user is contained in the Administrators group, so that you can continue to administrate the system.
+Please make sure that at least one user is a member of the Administrators group so that you can continue to administer the system.

 -

-The server on which the MediaGateway is installed requires the "Delegation" group policy.
+The server on which MediaGateway is installed requires the "Delegation" group policy.

 -